 If you are buying property in Wales, the tax you pay is Land Transaction Tax (LTT), not Stamp Duty Land Tax.
 The two taxes share the same broad architecture, but LTT is administered by the Welsh Revenue Authority under the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017, the band thresholds are different, the surcharge structure is different, the relief regime is leaner, and the return clock is more generous.
-This page walks the 2026/27 main residential rate table and three positive Welsh-specific structural points that buyers asking about "stamp duty in Wales" typically need.
+Three of those differences work in your favour, and they shape the cost of every Welsh purchase before you even reach the 2026/27 rate table.

-If your purchase is in England or Northern Ireland, go to our SDLT rates and surcharge pillar instead, because the regimes do not overlap.
+If your purchase is in England or Northern Ireland, the regimes do not overlap, so use our SDLT rates and surcharge guide instead.
 Scotland operates a third devolved regime (Land and Buildings Transaction Tax administered by Revenue Scotland) with its own rate table and the Additional Dwelling Supplement at 8%.
-The cross-jurisdictional comparison table further down lays out the four-nation picture in one place.
+The four-nation comparison further down sets out all three regimes side by side.

 Three things Welsh buyers should know first

-Most "stamp duty in Wales" guides default to a rate table and a footnote.
-The three structural points below sit upstream of the rate table and shape every Welsh purchase decision.
+These three points sit upstream of the rate table and shape every Welsh purchase decision.
 They are positive Welsh choices, not gaps in the SDLT regime.

 Two.
 There is no non-resident surcharge.
 England and Northern Ireland charge a 2% additional surcharge on top of SDLT for non-UK-resident buyers under FA 2003 Sch 9A (in force from 1 April 2021).
 Wales has not introduced an equivalent.
-A non-UK-resident buyer purchasing a holiday home in Pembrokeshire pays at the same Welsh rates as a Welsh resident, with only the higher residential rates table biting if they already own another dwelling.
-The choice is policy: Welsh Government has signalled consistently that non-resident demand is a smaller policy issue in Wales than in central London.
+If you are non-UK-resident and buy a holiday home in Pembrokeshire, you pay at the same Welsh rates as a Welsh resident, with only the higher residential rates table biting if you already own another dwelling.
+The choice is policy: the Welsh Government has signalled consistently that non-resident demand is a smaller policy issue in Wales than in central London.

 The 2026/27 main residential rate table

-Main residential rates apply where the buyer (and any joint buyer) does not own another dwelling worth £40,000 or more anywhere in the world at the effective date of the transaction.
+Main residential rates apply where you (and any joint buyer) do not own another dwelling worth £40,000 or more anywhere in the world at the effective date of the transaction.
 The rates are progressive: each band applies only to the slice of consideration that falls within it.
 The Welsh Government Draft Budget 2026-27 confirmed that no rate or band changes apply for the year; the table below has been in force since 10 October 2022.

 BandRate